-• If we agree to make an exception and cover a drug that is not on the Drug List, you will need to pay the cost-sharing amount that applies to drugs in Tier 5

-(Specialty Tier).
-You cannot ask for an exception to the co-pay or co-insurance amount we require you to pay for the drug.
-This would lower your share of the cost for the drug.
+If we agree to make an exception and cover a drug that is not on the Drug List, you will need to pay the cost-sharing amount that applies to drugs in Tier 5 (Specialty Tier).
+You cannot ask for an exception to the co-pay or coinsurance amount we require you to pay for the drug.
 2. Removing a restriction on our coverage for a covered drug.
 There are extra rules or restrictions that apply to certain drugs on our List of Covered Drugs (Formulary) (for more information, go to Chapter 5 and look for Section 4).